scylladb/scylla-monitoring/docs/source/troubleshooting/monitor-troubleshoot.rst

 This issue can be avoided in a clean installation, so if you are upgrading, it is recommended to perform a clean installation.

-If you are using a standalone Prometheus server, make sure to copy the Prometheus configuration and recording rules as describe in `install without docker`_.
+If you are using a standalone Prometheus server, make sure to copy the Prometheus configuration and recording rules as describe in :ref:`install without docker <install-prometheus>`.

-.. _`install without docker`: /install/monitor-without-docker#install-prometheus

 Reducing the total number of metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^